djamant/my-resume/resume.md

 AML Laboratory, St. Louis, Missouri, Fall 2014-2017
 * Minimum Energy Phase-selective Entrainment of Nonlinear Oscillator Ensembles.
 Investigated the possibility of controlling a network of coupled oscillators and the distribution of final states using a minimum energy collective controller.
+* Data Driven Topology Estimation.
+Investigated ways to recover the topology and estimate the coupling strengths from time series data of a network of oscillators.